 Venice is stunning all year round but during the carnival month, it becomes even more charming and mysterious.
 One stumbles upon princesses, pierrots, dukes who hide their faces behind lavish masks.
 Ladies and gentlemen, welcome to Venice, join us at the masquerade ball!

 Nobody knows why Venetians began wearing masks.
-One of the scholars claims that it was caused by the extremely rigid class system ruling in Venice, especially that during carnival the usual order was overthrown: the poorest beggar could pretend to be the richest man.
+One scholar claims that it was caused by the extremely rigid class system ruling in Venice, but during carnival the usual order was overthrown: the poorest beggar could pretend to be the richest man.

 This year the carnival starts on the 27th January and it will last until 13th February.
 The festival will feature many traditional events such as the Flight of an Angel over Piazza San Marco, or the beauty contest for Venetian girls, or the contest for the most magnificent mask, and many many ravishing balls.
 For info click here!